verifa/ansible-katas/12-variables/README.md

 *This list is borrowed from the Ansible documentation.
 Note that there are also some caveats with some of these variables, I suggest checking out the live documentation when deciding which variables to use: <https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#understanding-variable-precedence>*

-As an example; you should be mindful of what you set in areas such as role vars, since it's "high" on the precedence list, and you cannot override those values from outside the role easily.
+As an example; you should be mindful of what you set in areas like `role vars`, since it's "high" on the precedence list, and you cannot override those values from outside the role easily.

 The [Good Practices for Ansible](https://redhat-cop.github.io/automation-good-practices/#_restrict_your_usage_of_variable_types) recommendation on restricting variable usage is solid, but sometimes the way you automate things might not allow generic "best practices".
 In that case; define your own and stick to it!